rhelmer/umami-mcp-llama/README.md

 # Analytics Report Generator

-An automated analytics reporting tool that leverages MiraScope with Ollama or Cloudflare Workers to generate intelligent reports from Umami analytics data using the Model Control Protocol (MCP).
+An automated analytics reporting tool that leverages MiraScope with Ollama, Cloudflare Workers, or Google Gemini to generate intelligent reports from Umami analytics data using the Model Control Protocol (MCP).

 Blog post: https://www.rhelmer.org/blog/ai-powered-analytics-reports-using-mcp/